 Linalool is found in cannabis products, as well as lavender oil, mint, cinnamon, coriander, rosewood, and birch trees.
 It appears to be most responsible for the spicy, floral scent of cannabis.

-It is being studied for its relaxing effects on anxiety, as well as depression, insomnia, pain, inflammation, and neurodegenerative disease (arthritis, Alzheimer’s Disease, seizures, insomnia).
+It is being studied for its relaxing effects on anxiety, as well as depression, insomnia, pain relief, inflammation, and neurodegenerative disease (arthritis, Alzheimer’s Disease, seizures, insomnia).
 (10-15)

 What is beta pinene (aka β-pinene)?